SoftInstigate/restheart-website/learn/setup.md

 $ mongo
 ```

-In this section we will use the mongodb superuser
+In this section we will use the MongoDB superuser
 role [root](https://docs.mongodb.org/manual/reference/built-in-roles/#superuser-roles)
 that provides access to the all operations and all the resources.